About Us

 Karen Huyck

-Dr. Karen Huyck is the co-founder and Medical Director of Work Health CoLab.
+Karen Huyck, MD, PhD, MPH, FACOEM, is the co-founder and Medical Director of Work Health CoLab.
 Dr. Huyck is also an Associate Professor of Medicine at Dartmouth in the Section of Occupational and Environmental Medicine.
 Before launching Work Health CoLab, she served as the Medical Director of Vermont RETAIN (Retaining Employment and Talent After Injury/Illness Network), a statewide work disability prevention program.
 Dr. Huyck completed her MD and PhD at the University of Vermont and her MPH and Residency in Occupational and Environmental Medicine at the Harvard School of Public Health.
 She is a former American College of Occupational and Environmental Medicine Occupational Physician Scholar and Howard Hughes Predoctoral Fellow.
 She has held diverse roles in occupational medicine, including as an on-site company physician, in orthopedic clinics, and as an expert medical examiner performing impairment ratings and utilization review.
 Her work focuses on functional recovery and complex return-to-work.
 Her current clinical and research interests include access to evidence-based work-health services, prevention of work disability, and improving the physical and mental health of workers in their communities.
 She has won numerous teaching awards and is frequently invited to talk about the clinician role in return-to-work.

 Michela Capobianco